NEW: 2 hour Intro To "Rapid Transit Emergencies" Contact UrbanFireTraining@Gmail.Com

 Lowering: If it's a hydraulic elevator, passenger or freight, you can manually lower it to the landing, depending on if it's permissible by the fire department in that jurisdiction.
 FIRST SECURE THE MAIN POWER.

-TIP: Sometimes just wiggling the car doors shut will return the elevator to service.
-There could be a break in the electric contacts.
+TIP: Sometimes just pushing the hoistway doors horizontally in the same direction as the door closes to ensure proper closure will return the elevator to service.
+There could be a slight break in the electric contacts.